Morel-Lavallee Lesion

 Treatment

-Conservative Management – Generally Preferred if Small (< 50 cc)
+- Consider Conservative Management with Compression and Needle Aspiration if Small (< 50 mL)

 References